HOW VCN CLEANS SMALL LUMENS

 Vapor Formation

-Water in an enclosed container will exert a pressure equal to its vapor pressure.
-The space above the liquid level is filled with water vapor.
-When a vacuum is applied to the chamber, vapor is removed.
-The vapor space now needs to be replenished.
-The water forms vapor bubbles that replenish the vapor space.
+In an enclosed vessel, the hydrostatic pressure exerted by the contained water corresponds to its vapor pressure.
+The headspace above the liquid is saturated with water vapor.
+When a vacuum is applied, water vapor is evacuated from the chamber.
+To restore equilibrium, water undergoes phase transition, forming vapor bubbles that replenish the vapor space.

 Nucleation